cnorling/notepad/README.md

 [pulumi](https://www.pulumi.com/) is an obfuscation layer on top of terraform that enables you to stop writing HCL and start using an actual programming language
 [gitversion](https://github.com/GitTools/GitVersion) is a useful tool for handling and incrementing versions automatically in a semver-like manner with first class parsing
+[gitster's blog](https://git-blame.blogspot.com/) is a good resource for interesting git behavior

 # persistent data